Spirula: Shell

+Spirula Spirula.
+The shell can be seen at the top of the mantle.

 The most distinctive feature of this species is its buoyancy organ, an internal, chambered, endogastrically coiled shell in the shape of an open planispiral (a flat spiral wherein the coils do not touch each other), and consisting of two prismatic layers.
 The shell functions to osmotically control buoyancy.
 Unlike the nautilus, which exchange air and liquid only in the three most adoral chambers (the remaining chambers always being gas-filled), spirula can bring cameral fluid into all of their chambers.
 Another trait is that it is mineralized, a feature only seen in cuttlefish and the nautilus amongst extant species of cephalopods.

 The siphuncle is marginal, on the inner surface of the spiral.